VimsecAu/kb/m365/baselines/powerbi.md

-If it is deemed necessary to make an exception and enable the feature, administrators should limit the ability to publish to the web to only specific security groups, instead of allowing the entire agency to publish data to the web.
+If it is deemed necessary to make an exception and enable the feature, administrators should limit the ability to publish to the web to only specific security groups, instead of allowing the entire company to publish data to the web.

 ### Policies
 #### MS.POWERBI.1.1v1
-The Publish to Web feature SHOULD be disabled unless the agency mission requires the capability.
+The Publish to Web feature SHOULD be disabled unless the company mission requires the capability.

 <!--Policy: MS.POWERBI.1.1v1; Criticality: SHOULD -->
 - _Rationale:_ A publicly accessible web URL can be accessed by everyone, including malicious actors.
 This policy limits information available on the public web that is not specifically allowed to be published.